The Better Way to Divorce - and Possibly the ONLY Way During the COVID Caused Backlog

 Third-party costs and fees, as well each spouse’s independent review attorneys are additional costs involved with mediation.

-- Serious physical, emotional or financial abuse exists, such that a party fears backlash from a stated position in the mediation room.
+Serious physical, emotional or financial abuse exists, such that a party seriously fears backlash from a stated position in the mediation room.

 Are you ready for divorce mediation?